viperproject/gobra-book/src/03/predicates.md

 ```

 In a first step, we focus only on specifying memory access.
-Then in the second step, the contracts are completed for functional correctness.
+Then, the contracts are completed for functional correctness in the second step.
 The following client code will be verified in the final example:
 ``` go
 {{#include list.go:client}}